agoose77/phd-thesis/content/2400-texat-tpc.md

 +++

 Each channel possesses an independent trigger and continuously samples the filtered analogue signal from the shaper, with a sampling frequency between 1 and 100 MHz, using a 512-cell switch-capacitor circular buffer {cite:ps}`pollacco_get_2018`.
+For this experiment, the readout sampling frequency was set to 25 MHz.
 A single AGET chip has 64 independent channels in addition to 4 floating channels that provide a measure of the electronic noise, known as fixed-pattern noise (FPN) channels.
 These FPN channels are distributed across the AGET chip in order to place one FPN channel at the edge of each chip {cite:ps}`pollacco_get_2018`.

 To read out all of the channels in a TexAT detector requires 24 AGET chips.
 There are 4 AGET chips on each AsAd (ASIC and Analog to Digital converter) board, which digitises the signals from the SCA memory of the AGET chips using a 12-bit ADC {cite:ps}`pollacco_get_2018`.
 The data from these AsAd boards are collected by a series of CoBo's (Concentration Boards), which timestamp the information and transmit it to the storage infrastructure.